GeoNode/geonode/docs/basic/settings/index.rst

     | Default: ``-1``
     | Env: ``ANONYMOUS_USER_ID``

     The id of an anonymous user.
-This is an django-guardian settings.
+This is an django-guardian setting.

 API_INCLUDE_REGIONS_COUNT
 -------------------------